Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 ## Create the database container

-Create the necessary database container needed to represent Books.
-There are different ways to model this sample and you can learn more about data modeling from [here](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/modeling-data).
+Create the database container needed to represent Books.
+There are different ways to model this sample and you can learn more about data modeling from [here](https://learn.microsoft.com/azure/cosmos-db/nosql/modeling-data).
 We will use the [embedded data model](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/modeling-data#embedding-data) in this sample.

 - `books`: Collection containing books and its authors with 'id' as the partition key